danayou/Sentiment-Analysis/README.md

 # NLP-Sentiment-Analysis
-NLP annotation project to classify sentiment of political speeches
+Annotation and classifier project to label sentiment in political speeches